Manage Build Process Files

 sized-integer types to the corresponding C keyword base type using information in the

-The code generator produces the optimized version of
+The code generator produces an optimized version of

 ERT-based system target files when these conditions apply: